jgthms/marksheet/_posts/2015-04-04-css-selectors.md

 }
 {% endhighlight %}

 This can be read from right to left as: _"Select all `a` elements that are within a `header` element"_.
-This will prevent all other links (that aren't in the header) to remain unaffected.
+This will prevent all other links (that aren't in the header) from being affected.

 ### Pseudo-class selectors